hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 of unsupported NSEC3 parameter values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).

+Validating resolvers MAY return an insecure response when processing NSEC3 records with iterations larger than 0.
+Validating resolvers MAY also return SERVFAIL when processing NSEC3 records with iterations larger than 0.
+This significantly decreases the requirements originally specified in Section 10.3 of [RFC5155].
+See the Security Considerations for arguments on how to handle responses with non-zero iteration count.

 ## Recommendation for Primary / Secondary relationships

 Primary and secondary authoritative servers for a zone that are not